Battle of Preston (1715): Battle

 The Jacobites had barricaded the principal streets of Preston, and Wills ordered an immediate attack, which met with fire from the barricades and from houses, resulting in the Hanoverian attack being repulsed with heavy losses.
 Wills then had houses set on fire, with the aim of fires spreading along to the Jacobite positions, and the Jacobites tried to do the same to houses taken as government positions.
 At night, Wills's order to light the government-held positions for identification helped the Jacobite snipers, but overnight many Jacobites left the town.
 The legend of these actions is recounted in a well-known Lancashire ballad, Lo!
 The Bird is Fallen.

 On 13 November, additional government forces arrived from Newcastle under George Carpenter, which Wills deployed to ensure the besieged Jacobites could not escape.
 Although casualties were relatively low, their position was hopeless, and Forster was advised by his subordinate Henry Oxburgh to open negotiations with Wills for surrender on terms.
 The Scots were not informed and on learning of this they paraded through the streets, threatening any Jacobites who might even allude to a surrender, killing or wounding several people.
 At 7:00 am on Monday 14 November, Forster offered an unconditional surrender, which Wills rejected unless it also applied to the Scots; after some discussion, they confirmed they would surrender on the same terms.

 Aftermath

 1,468 Jacobites were taken prisoner, 463 of them English.
-George Seton, 5th Earl of Winton, William Gordon, 6th Viscount of Kenmure, William Maxwell, 5th Earl of Nithsdale, James Radclyffe, 3rd Earl of Derwentwater, and William Murray, 2nd Lord Nairne, were among those captured and later sentenced to be executed for treason under an act of attainder.
+George Seton, 5th Earl of Winton, William Gordon, 6th Viscount of Kenmure, William Maxwell, 5th Earl of Nithsdale, James Radclyffe, 3rd Earl of Derwentwater, William Murray, 2nd Lord Nairne, and John Nairne were among those captured and later sentenced to be executed for treason under an act of attainder.
 However, Winton and Nithsdale escaped from the Tower of London.
 In May 1716 Colonel Oxburgh was hanged, drawn and quartered at Tyburn for his part in the rising.
 All surviving prisoners except for members of the Clan Gregor were later pardoned by the Indemnity Act 1717.

 Seventeen Jacobites were killed and twenty-five wounded.
 Government casualties were close to 300 killed and wounded.
 Of the ordinary Highland clansmen captured at the Battle of Preston, many were transported to the Americas.